 Time went by.
 Finally Dan said, "I've got it."
 David responded, "And do you have an example to prove it?"
 Dan responded affirmatively.
 "What?", David inquired.
 "The Cooper Union speech," Dan said.

-The rest is history.
-One discovery led to another: The Thomas Jefferson connection, the legal system itself, and more.
+One discovery led to another: The Thomas Jefferson connection, and more to come.